saurabtharu/Internship-repo/Internship Report - typst/chapters/0-cover.typ

 #align(center, text(14pt)[
   *An Internship Report \
         On \
-  "DevOps Engineer " \
+  "Software Engineer" \
   At \
-  F1Soft International Pvt.
+  Khalti Pvt.
 Ltd.*
 ])